energy-code/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently the Director for Nuclear Energy Innovation at the Breakthrough Institute with a focus on research and policy related to the role of nuclear energy in reducing impacts on the environment and health.
+I work on technological innovation, comprehensive decision-making, and policy to lead the transition to clean energy sources and reduce environmental and public health impacts.
+I am currently the Director for Nuclear Energy Innovation at the Breakthrough Institute, focusing on leading research and policy related to the role of nuclear energy.
-I completed a doctorate in Engineering and Public Policy at Carnegie Mellon University where I researched decision-making under deep uncertainty and emergency response to nuclear power accidents.
+I completed a doctorate in Engineering and Public Policy at Carnegie Mellon University, where I researched risk and decision-making under deep uncertainty.
 I also hold an MBA and degrees in mechanical and nuclear engineering.
-I have 20 years of R&D innovation experience with interdisciplinary problems.
+I have 20 years of R&D innovation experience with interdisciplinary real-world problems.
 Outside of engineering and research, I am on the editorial board for Case Studies in the Environment, a member of multiple standards working groups, an assistant band director for a local school district, and an emergency first responder.